-Metal-Rules.com: Like I said I just came off from the KISS Kruise so I want to ask something about KISS as well.
+Metal-Rules.com: As I said, I just came off from the KISS Kruise, so I want to ask something about KISS as well.
 Since you’re a native New Yorker, you have been around since the days when the band was formed.
-Were you how familiar about their music and image and do you personally know the guys still?
+Were you how familiar with their music and image, and do you personally know the guys still?

 Joe Franco: I was friendly with Paul and Gene back when they were NYC based.
-But their first record came out the same year as The Good Rats first record, 1974.
+But their first record came out the same year as The Good Rats’ first record, 1974.
 I looked at it in the record store and laughed.
-It was just like, “Who are there guys trying to be four Alice Cooper’s?”
-I can’t say I’m a kid that grew up with KISS, because I’m not.
-I grew up with Beatles, Stones, Hendrix and Cream and then I got into all of the great amazing players of the fusion scene; Tony Williams and Billy Cobham and all of those cats, so I was never a KISS fan.
-I like a lot of the KISS songs and I got where they were coming from…
+It was just like, “Who are these guys trying to be four Alice Cooper’s?”
+I can’t say I’m a kid that grew up with KISS because I’m not.
+I grew up with Beatles, Stones, Hendrix, and Cream, and then I got into all of the great amazing players of the fusion scene; Tony Williams and Billy Cobham and all of those cats, so I was never a KISS fan.
+I like a lot of the KISS songs, and I got where they were coming from.

 Joe Franco: Good Rats?
 I don’t think we did.
 I remember one show I did with Kiss at the Stone Pony in Asbury Park.
-It was a benefit and it wasn’t with Good Rats.
-It was with a band I had with Blues Saraceno, a guitarist that I used to play with back then and TM Stevens, an amazing bass player.
-We called ourselves “The Perry Comos”.
-Kiss liked us.
+It was a benefit, and it wasn’t with Good Rats.
+I had a band with Blues Saraceno, a guitarist that I used to play with back then, and TM Stevens, an amazing bass player.
+We called ourselves “The Perry Comos.”
+KISS liked us.
 Gene said we’d be great for his label.
 Clearly, nothing came of that.
 Bruce called me once when Eric fell ill and told me they needed someone to play on the record they were doing at the time.

-Metal-Rules: I think we are talking about REVENGE album here Eric Singer played on the album.
-On their previous album HOT IN THE SHADE Eric Carr still played most of the tracks but some of those are made by drum machine.
+Metal-Rules: I think we are talking about the REVENGE album, and Eric Singer played on it.
+On their previous album, HOT IN THE SHADE Eric Carr still played most of the tracks, but some parts are recorded using a drum machine.

 Joe Franco: Yeah, that was happening back then.
-Drum sounds were getting bigger and drummers were using huge samples and playing simple parts with click tracks.
+Drum sounds were getting bigger, and drummers used huge samples and played simple parts with click tracks.
 So, you’re playing really bold grooves with a click track, then replacing the sounds with samples.
-I guess to most, it wasn’t that different than using a drum machine.
-You know what I’m saying?
+I guess to most, and it wasn’t that different than using a drum machine.
 So, it became pretty much blurred.
-Sometimes we’d use a drum machine for drums and then play live cymbals over it; so it sounded a little more real.
-I’ve done records all different ways, I’ve done records where actually I played pads into a computer so it felt a little looser, but still had the sampled sounds.
+Sometimes we’d use a drum machine for drums and then play live cymbals over it, so it sounded a little more real.
+I’ve done records all different ways, and I’ve done records where I played pads into a computer, so it felt a little looser but still had the sampled sounds.
 In the late ’80s, even Alice Cooper’s records were done with drum machines.
-Now days it’s just as bad with quantizing drum parts in Pro Tools.
-You know, I’d rather put on a Hendrix’s record any day
+Nowadays, it’s just as bad with quantizing drum parts in Pro Tools.
+You know, I’d instead put on a Hendrix’s record any day.

 THE LAST WORDS

-Metal-Rules.com: When you said that you are going to do some dates with Dee on spring.
-Is there any shows outside of the States coming this time?
+Metal-Rules.com: When you said that you are going to do some dates with Dee in spring.
+Are there any shows outside of the States coming this time?

 Joe Franco: I think there will be.
 But you have to have to ask Danny about that.
-He will give you much better information than I can, I just will be ready to go out and rock come spring time.
+He will give you much better information than I can.
+I just will be ready to go out and rock!